top of page

 Don't be afraid to experiment!
 Try taking the same photo with different flash settings, angles, and combinations with natural light.
 Slow your shutter on purpose.
 Try to use the Multi shot mode.
 Master all the flash settings.
 This trial and error will gradually build your confidence in Photography overall, and help you accomplish any photo goal you may have.

 In conclusion, flash photography may initially seem daunting, but with some practice and knowledge, anyone can master it.
-Embrace the learning curve, and soon, you will find that you can harness light to transform your photographs into stunning images that reflect your unique style.
+Embrace the learning curve, and soon, you will find that you can harness the artifical light to transform your photographs into stunningly bright images that reflect your unique style.

 Comments